jhonesaly/ai900/Lab3/README.md

-# Análise de Sentimentos com Language Studio da Microsoft Azure
+# Análise de Sentimentos com Language Studio no Azure ML

 ## Analyze sentiment and mine opinions